-I’d even argue that they are required to mentally and physically stimulate your chinchilla to keep them happy.
+I’d even argue that they are a necessity in order to mentally and physically stimulate your chinchilla, so that it stays happy.

-However, the correct and safe toys always must be in the back of your mind when ordering various items to place inside of your chinchilla cage.
+However, safety must always be at the front of your mind when buying any items to place inside of your chinchilla cage.

-Some of the bird toys in this post will undoubtedly be just fine and cause you no issues by offering them to your chin.
+Some bird toys will undoubtedly be just fine and cause you no issues if you give them to your chin.

-But why even bother when you don’t need too?
+But why even bother when you don’t need to?

-I understand that some of the readers may also own a bird, which makes this question 100% understandable.
+I understand that some of you may also own a bird, which makes this question 100% understandable.

-Outside of these individuals, I recommend you shift your thinking and stick to the basics to avoid issues or a potentially ill chinchilla.
+But if you don’t have a bird, I recommend you shift your thinking and stick to the basics to avoid issues like a potentially ill chinchilla.

-I always encourage the readers to provide their 2 cents on the topic.
+I always encourage my readers to provide their two cents on any topic.

 Do you use bird toys for your chinchilla?

-What other safety precautions and further insight can you offer to the readers?
+What other safety precautions and further insight can you offer other readers?

 Be sure to share your thoughts, stories, and concerns by dropping a comment below.